IanRae-17/nba-predictions/README.md

-user can sign in to see predictions user can share predictions user can see what percentage of users chose that player in predictions
+user can sign in to see predictions user can share predictions user can see what percentage of users chose that player in predictions user is suggested their previous winners in the all def, nba, rookie teams